-Northwest Christian Education exists to assist its schools and parents as they provide Christian education for children.
-The primary basis for admission to the program is a parental commitment to accept their biblical mandate to train their children.
-Since NCE School Board believes that education is a scriptural mandate, admission is open only to children whose parents are committed to Christian values as stated in this Handbook.
+Summit Christian Academy exists to assist parents as they provide Christian education for their children.
+The primary basis for admission to SCA is parental commitment to accept their biblical mandate to train their children.
+SCA School Board believes that educationis a scriptural mandate, thus admission is open only to children whose parents are committed to Christian values as stated in this Handbook.
 Exceptions can be made to the general admission policy, only under the consideration and approval of the School Board.

 1. The following policy considerations will be applied when evaluating each family for admission of their child(ren ):

-At least one parent must subscribe to the NCE Statement of Faith.
+At least one parent must subscribe to the SCA Statement of Faith.

 Parents must view Christian education as a religious conviction.

-At least one parent must be present at NCE school events, orientations, and parent conferences provided for Christian school families (except in the case of F-1 international students).
+At least one parent must be present at SCA school events, orientations, and parent conferences provided for Christian school families (except in the case of F-1 international students).

-3. Each student must be in good standing with the previous school attended (i.e., passing marks academically and a good behavior record).
+2. Each student must be in good standing with the previous school attended (i.e., passing marks academically and a good behavior record).
 A student with poor academic performance or behavior problems will be placed on probation for one quarter.
-If results are improved, the student will be taken off probation and be officially enrolled at school.
+If results are improved, the student will be taken off probation and be officially enrolled at SCA.

-7. Secondary students, grades 6-12, must verbally commit to their willingness to attend a NCE school, and must openly attest to their willingness to abide by all the procedures and rules of the school.
+6. Secondary students, grades 6-12, must verbally commit to their willingness to attend SCA, and must openly attest to their willingness to abide by all the procedures and rules of the school.

-8. NCE schooldoes not assess or update IEPs, 504 plans or Service Plans, but aims to customize curriculum assignment and academic standards based on pre-existing plans according to the individual's academic needs.
-Thus, students with learning disabilities will be evaluated carefully, with consideration of the type of disability, severity of the disability and the capacity to accommodate that disability.
-NCE school administration reserves the right to deny enrollment to students with learning disabilities if a NCE school lacks facilities and/or staff to meet the needs of such students in the fullest possible way.
+7. SCA schooldoes not assess or update IEPs, 504 plans or Service Plans, but aims to customize curriculum assignment and academic standards based on pre-existing plans according to the individual's academic needs.
+Thus, students with learning disabilities will be evaluated carefully, with consideration of the type of disability, the severity of disability and the capacity to accommodate that disability.
+SCA administration reserves the right to deny enrollment to students with learning disabilities if SCA lacks facilities and/or staff to meet the needs of such students in the fullest possible way.

-9. NCE's mission involves working with the parents in the Christian education of students.
-Therefore we expect parents to be partners in nurturing their children, and to agree to the following statement, “As a parent I agree to support the school with my prayers and with a positive attitude.
+8. SCA's mission involves working with the parents in the Christian education of students.
+Therefore we expect parents to be partners in nurturing their children, and to agree to the following statement, “As a parent, I agree to support the school with my prayers and with a positive attitude.
 Complaints or negative comments will be shared ONLY with the teacher, principal, or the person involved and NOT with my child or other people, following the Matthew 18 principle.”

 - After the interview and testing, the admission committee will determine whether or not the student is accepted for enrollment.